 Other Practical Considerations With Hydrogen Energy

-There are many other practical considerations in using hydrogen energy.
+Examples of other potential practical considerations in using hydrogen energy might be: